 The American Public Works Association has developed a color code for marking underground utilities across the United States.
 This standard keeps us all on the same page and makes the world we live and work in a little bit safer for everyone.

 The most common colors people might encounter are orange, red, yellow, and blue.

 Orange painted lines on the ground represent communications lines such as fiber optic telephone or broadband internet cables, but can also include cables carrying traffic, railroad, or other signaling information as well.

-Red paint indicates he presence underground electrical wires.
+Red paint indicates the presence of underground electrical wires.
 A red mark on the ground can represent electrical power ranging from low voltage decorative lighting to high voltage distribution systems.
 You should always use extreme caution around any facilities painted or flagged.

 Purple marks mean the water in the pipe below has been reclaimed and is unfiltered and unfit for human consumption.
 Reclaimed water is sometimes used for irrigation purposes.

 Green paint indicates the presence of underground sewage pipelines Some sewage systems include pressurized pipes called forced mains.
 These systems depend on mechanical pressure to move wastewater from one place to another, rather than relying on gravity to get the job done.
 You do not want to be present if a forced sewer main is ruptured.